Bert2Go/HPDevOne/README.md

 - Coupon Code mentioned by [bad_ingots](https://www.reddit.com/user/bad_ingots/) on July 8th 2022 on Reddit

 ## Disclaimer
+* **This is a work in progress, any shareing of this guide and/or pull request is appreciated.
+Feel free to contact me directly if needed.**
-*I am not receiving any financial kickbacks for any of the links and content.
+* I am not receiving any financial kickbacks for any of the links and content.
 I bought my HP Dev One with my own money.
 I am sharing information readily available on the internet along with my own personal experiences in regards of this laptop.*